Dinhhai94/course-materials/Wk3Mod2.md

  console.log('fin!')
  ```

-### Portfolio Project 1
+### Exercise 1
-#### Looping Page
+#### Looping in the developer tools

-For the rest of today's exercises, we're going to create a very simple HTML document that will demonstrate our looping prowess.
-To begin, follow the same process used for the `greeting` and `choose-your-own-adventure` pages to create a `while` page, and link that page to your `media` page in your Portfolio project.
-Make sure to also include a `while.js` file in your `while` directory and link it to your `while` HTML page!

-Then work through the following exercises as a group, implementing each in your `while.js` document.
+Work through the following exercises as a group, implementing each in your developer console when viewing your landing page.

 1. **EXERCISE 1**: Create a `while` loop that logs numbers 1 through 10 to the console.
 HINT: